bitcraze/bitcraze-website/src/tutorials/stem-bundle.md

 {% tabgroup %}
 {% tab Windows %}
 The backend library used to control the Crazyflie 2.0 is called cflib and is written in python 3.
-To us it you must have Pyhton 3 installed on the computer and it can be downloaded [here](http://www.python.org).
+To use it you must have Pyhton 3 installed on the computer and it can be downloaded [here](http://www.python.org).

 Install python using the standard settings, and for convenience tick the Add to PATH checkbox.